 The ability to realise the right time (or wrong time) to communicate.
 Shooting off business emails at 8 pm or on a Sunday morning has the ability to pull your recipient’s mind back to work mode when they have already called it a day or plan to enjoy the weekend with family.
 Modern email clients have scheduling options – familiarise yourself with that feature!

-Enjoy your work from home.
 I hope this method of work will be an option post-Covid19 for those who can.
 This would also be a great opportunity for tourism properties and destinations as it would allow people to combine work with travel.